|Bart Ellenbroek, PhD

 Amy is working on her Master project, which focusses on the relationship between heart and mind.
 Specifically she will investigate whether high levels of serotonin during development enhance the risk of depression, anxiety and heart problems.

-After her honours thesis in the lab last year, Diana has now started her Master project. in this project she will investigate why tobacco smoke is more addictive than nicotine.
+After her honours thesis in the lab last year, Diana has now started her Master project. in this project she is investigating why tobacco smoke is more addictive than nicotine.
 Specifically, she will study the role of new monoamine oxidase inhibitors and whether these enhance the rewarding properties of nicotine.

 Sarah is currently doing an undergraduate project within our group focusing on drinking behaviour in rats to investigate the role of social stimuli in drinking behaviour.